Jonathon-Fleming/ToxPi-GIS/Examples/Map Creation.md

 * Split the source column for vignette 1 into latitude and longitude.
 Any preferred method will work, but split_coordinates.py was provided in the utilities folder for this and only requires changing the file paths in the script before running
 * Open a new project in ArcGIS Pro(Project, New, Map, Change Name, Okay)
 * Add altered Vignette1 test data to the map(Map, Add Data, Vignette1_Subset_NC.csv)
-* Display data on the map using an equidistant projected coordinate system via the following tool and parameters:
+* Display data on the map using a projected coordinate system via the following tool and parameters:
     Tool: Convert Coordinate Notation
     Input Table: Vignette1_Subset_NC.csv
     Input Coordinate System: GCS_WGS_1984
     Output Feature Class: Vignette1_Displayed
-    Output Coordinate System: USA_Contiguous_Equidistant_Conic
+    Output Coordinate System: WGS_1984_Web_Mercator_Auxiliary_Sphere(Coordinate system needs to be projected, not geographic)
     Input Coordinate Format: DD2
     X: Longitude
     Y: Latitude